kcartlidge/ng/README.md

 [Here's a Postgres SQL script for a (small) example database](./postgres.sql).

+Note that upon successfully running, the generated Go code will include its own `postgres.sql` file.
+That file will contain scripts suitable for recreating the database entities found/used when it ran.

 ## Running

 There are pre-built cross-platform binaries in the `src/builds` folder.